Decatur AL Chapter 13 Bankruptcy Lawyer

 How does Chapter 13 work and how long does it last?

 You must have “regular income”.
-This means you must have some source of income that is regular, or at least can be averaged regularly on an annual basis, for example.
+This means you must have some source of income that is regular or at least can be averaged regularly on an annual basis, for example.
 You are usually required to pay all of your disposable income to the Trustee (through your Plan) for 36-60 months.
-Your disposable income is defined as: income received by you in the 6 calendar months prior to filing (see current monthly income) minus expense that are reasonably necessary for the maintenance and support of you or your dependents.
+Your disposable income is defined as income received by you in the 6 calendar months prior to filing (see current monthly income) minus expense that is reasonably necessary for the maintenance and support of you or your dependents.
 The key word in the definition is “reasonably”.
 For example, if you are used to spending $1,000 a month on a car, you would not be allowed that much of an expense for that since that is not considered “reasonable”.
 Many of the figures used in this calculation are fixed amounts generated by the Internal Revenue Service based on geographic location.
 They aren’t necessarily what your actual expenses are.
 This is one of the big changes under the 2005 new bankruptcy laws.

 Plan payments last for 36 to 60 months, depending on certain numerical eligibility requirements.
 Therefore, if your payment analysis shows, for example, that your disposable income is $200.00 per month (above and beyond your normal living expenses), you would pay that each month to the Chapter 13 bankruptcy Trustee, who would disperse it pro rata among your creditors.
 At the end of 36 (or 60) months, you are discharged from all dischargeable unsecured debts, regardless of how much your creditors have received.
-In most bankruptcy courts, including those in the Alabama, $150-$200 is likely the minimum payment one can make in a Chapter 13 case.
-Any less than that and you’re essentially filing a Chapter 7 case and trying to get the benefits of a Chapter 13, so that usually isn’t going to be acceptable, although there are always exceptions.
+In most bankruptcy courts, including those in Alabama, $150-$200 is likely the minimum payment one can make in a Chapter 13 case.
+Any less than that and you’re essentially filing a Chapter 7 case and trying to get the benefits of Chapter 13, so that usually isn’t going to be acceptable, although there are always exceptions.

 In addition to your plan payments, you must stay current with any ongoing obligations you have to secured creditors, such as on your mortgage.
 Chapter 13 (or any chapter of bankruptcy for that matter) only affects debts that you owe on or before you filed the bankruptcy.
 Therefore, on your mortgages and other secured debts, your monthly Plan payment goes to pay any arrearages (past due amounts) that existed on the date you file and you can repay that arrearage over the life of the Plan; but, you must stay current from the filing date forward with any mortgage payments, etc.